ZaQuarius15/programming-univbasics-4-crud/README.md

 ## Learning Goals

-- Create and populate an array
+- Create an array
-- Add items to an array using different methods
+- Add items to an array
-- Remove items from an array using different methods
+- Remove items from an array
-- Operate on an array using the sort, reverse, and include methods
+- Retrieve items from an array
 - Identify elements in an array based on their index number
-- Retrieve items from an array
-- Reference the Ruby documentation on arrays

 ## Introduction

-This lesson will give a deeper dive on how to create, manipulate, and retrieve data from arrays.
+Conceptually, we know what arrays are and what they look like.
+Now we can learn details like how to create, manipulate, and retrieve data from arrays.

-## Creating an Array
+## Create an Array

 There are a few different ways to make a new array.
-You can use the literal constructor or the class constructor.
+You can use the _literal_ constructor or the _class_ constructor.

-##### The Literal Constructor
+### The Literal Constructor

 ```ruby
 my_array = []
 ```

-##### The Class Constructor
+### The Class Constructor

 ```ruby
 my_array = Array.new